AllSeeingEyeTolledEweSew/http_proxy/README.md

 * single python file, suitable for direct execution
 * no third-party dependencies
 * suitable for testing http clients that may make calls through a proxy
+* compatible with the oldest currently-supported python3 (3.6 as of writing)

 ## non-goals